 3. A Non-Compliance Notice shall immediately be communicated by the Secretary-General to the Contractor in writing upon the instruction of the Compliance Committee.
 A Non-Compliance Notice shall, through the Secretary-General, be provided to the Sponsoring State or States immediately after it is communicated to the Contractor.

 4. The Contractor shall be given a reasonable opportunity not exceeding 30 Days to make representations in writing to the Secretary General concerning any aspect of the Non-Compliance Notice, who shall transmit the received information to the Compliance Committee without undue delay.
-Having considered any such representations and taking account of any enforcement action taken or to be taken by the Sponsoring State or States, the Compliance Committee may make recommendations to the Council to confirm, modify or withdraw the Non-Compliance Notice.
+Having considered any such representations and taking account of any enforcement action taken or to be taken by the Sponsoring State or States, the Compliance Committee shall make recommendations to the Council, which shall take a decision to confirm, modify or withdraw the Non-Compliance Notice.
+The measures specified in the Non-Compliance Notice shall remain in effect and shall be implemented by the Contractor during the period for making representations and pending any decision of the Council, unless the Compliance Committee decides otherwise.